cTurtle98/doorpy/README.md

 # doorpy

-python flask based web server for message board mounted to my door
+message board system written in python for raspberry pi uses raspbian lite with minimal modifications to allow chromium pointed at localhost

 ## Features